uit-no-old/elixir-excelerate/authorization-server.md

 The authorization server implements the *Resource Owner Password Credentials Grant* flow of the OAuth 2.0 Authorization Framework (RFC-6749) as this was the easies flow to implement in both the authorization server and our Meta-pipe web application.
-It uses OAuth 2.0 Bearer Tokens (RFC-6750) as the authorization tokens since the Bearer Tokens are well supported by software libraries and are also required by the Token Introspection specification.
+It uses OAuth 2.0 Bearer Tokens (RFC-6750) as the access tokens since the Bearer Tokens are well supported by software libraries and are also required by the Token Introspection specification.
 In addition the server implements an OAuth 2.0 Token Introspection (draft-ietf-oatuh-introspection-10) endpoint that the Resource Servers can use to introspect the tokens, whereby getting information about what can be accessed and if the token is still valid.